 - Highly rated bonds tend not to default.
 Be sure you check bond ratings before you buy.

 A bond default doesn’t always mean that you're going to lose all of your principal.
 In the case of corporate bonds, you'll likely receive a portion of your principal back.
 This may occur after the issuer liquidates its assets and distributes the proceeds.

 In the high-yield market, for instance, the average recovery rate from 1982 to 2008 was 41.34%.
 Let's say that you paid $100 for a high-yield bond that defaulted.
 In that case, you would have received, on average, $41 back once the assets were distributed among creditors.
 While it may be a loss, it's still far from a total loss.

 When a bond defaults, it doesn’t just go away.
 The bonds often keep trading at sharply reduced prices.
 They sometimes attract “distressed debt” investors.

 Distressed debt investors think they can recover more from the dispersal of the company’s assets than the price of the bond reflects.
 This strategy is often employed only by sophisticated institutional investors.

 Defaults and Market Performance

-Entire asset classes can also have high credit risk; these tend to do well when the economy is strengthening and underperform when it is slowing.
-Prime examples are high yield bonds and lower-rated bonds in the investment-grade corporate and municipal segments.
+Entire asset classes can also have high credit risk.
+These tend to do well when the economy is strengthening; they may underperform when it is slowing.
+Prime examples are high-yield bonds and lower-rated bonds in the investment-grade corporate and municipal segments.